-Summary: This report seeks to update the Policy and Resources Cabinet Committee on the Contract Management of the Total Facilities Management (TFM) Solution following the signing of the Mid Kent Contract with Amey, the West Kent Contract with Skanska, and the recent East Kent Contract with Kier.
+Summary: This biannual report seeks to update the Policy and Resources Property Sub Committee on the performance of the Total Facilities Management (TFM) Solution following the signing of the Mid Kent Contract with Amey, the West Kent Contract with Skanska, and the recent East Kent Contract with Kier.

-This report includes the issues encountered by KCC services, and the KCC contract management in place which has helped resolve these issues with the contractors.
+This report includes the Performance Deductions of the Mid and West TFM contractors during the bedding in period, the issues encountered by KCC services, and the KCC contract management in place which has helped resolve these issues with the contractors, so the Property Sub Committee has oversight of the contractor's performance and KCC governance.

-KCC Members have recognised the importance of having effective contract management in place across the Authority's portfolio of contracts.
-The Policy and Resources Cabinet Committee wish to be regularly informed of the contract management in place for the TFM contracts, and the contractor's performance, so biannual reports are to be provided to the Property Subcommittee.
-This approach is in line with the commissioning cycle principles as set out in the County Council Paper on the 15th May 2014 titled Facing the Challenge: Towards a Strategic Commissioning Authority, with a view to providing wider scrutiny of the contracts performance.
+This approach is in line with the commissioning cycle principles as set out in the County Council paper on the 15th May 2014 titled Facing the Challenge: Towards a Strategic Commissioning Authority, with a view to providing wider scrutiny of the contracts performance.

-Recommendation(s): The Policy and Resources Cabinet Committee is asked to:
+Recommendation(s): The Policy and Resources Property Sub-Committee is asked to: